6.51%.

 Mortgage rates peaked at 7.79% in October 2023 — the highest level since 2000.
 Since then, the Federal Reserve has cut its benchmark rate multiple times, and 30-year mortgage rates have retreated substantially, though they haven't fallen as fast or far as many buyers hoped.

-Here's the current landscape across loan types as of early April 2026:
+Here's the current benchmark landscape as of the latest weekly releases available on May 21, 2026:

 A few things worth noting in that table: